RobustBench/robustbench/README.md

 ## FAQ
 **Q**: Wait, how is it different from [robust-ml.org](https://www.robust-ml.org/)? 🤔 \
-**A**: [robust-ml.org](https://www.robust-ml.org/) focuses on adaptive evaluations, but we provide a **standardized benchmark**.
-Adaptive evaluations are great but very time consuming.
+**A**: [robust-ml.org](https://www.robust-ml.org/) focuses on *adaptive* evaluations, but we provide a **standardized benchmark**.
+Adaptive evaluations are great but very time consuming and not standardized.

 **Q**: How is it related to libraries like `foolbox` / `cleverhans` / `advertorch`? 🤔 \
-**A**: These libraries maintain implementations of different attacks.
-Besides the standardized benchmark, **`AdvBench`** additionally provides a repository of models.
-So you can start using the robust models in one line of code (see the tutorial below 👇) and use them for *anything*.
+**A**: These libraries provide implementations of different *attacks*.
+Besides the standardized benchmark, **`AdvBench`** additionally provides a repository of the most robust models.
+So you can start using the robust models in one line of code (see the tutorial below 👇).
-So our **Model Zoo** is something like [🤗 Transformers](https://github.com/huggingface/transformers) but for adversarial robustness.
+In other words, our **Model Zoo** is like [🤗 Transformers](https://github.com/huggingface/transformers) but for adversarial robustness.

 **Q**: I've heard that Lp-robustness is boring.
 Why would you even evaluate Lp-robustness in 2020? 🤔 \
 **A**: There are numerous interesting applications of Lp-robustness that span